duaneg/django-hookbox/README.rst

     HOOKBOX_CBPORT: The port the Django server listens on.
     HOOKBOX_CBPATH: The path prefix the webhook views are located under.
     HOOKBOX_WEBHOOK_SECRET: A secret token passed by hookbox to webhooks.
-    HOOKBOX_REST_SECRET: A secret token passed by Django to hookbox.
+    HOOKBOX_API_SECURITY_TOKEN: A secret token passed by Django to hookbox.
     HOOKBOX_ADMIN_PASSWORD: The hookbox administrator password.

 =====